logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/statistics.md

 By default, the `compute_statistics` method computes statistics on the most recent version of the data available in a feature group.
 Users can provide a specific time using the `wallclock_time` parameter, to compute the statistics for a previous version of the data.

 Hopsworks can compute statistics of external feature groups.
-As external feature groups are read only from an Hopsworks prospective, statistics computation can be triggered using the `compute_statistics` method.
+As external feature groups are read only from an Hopsworks perspective, statistics computation can be triggered using the `compute_statistics` method.

 === "Python"